Kiguli/IMPaCT/setup.md

 In addition, loading the transition matrix files that have been computed using data, or other methods, means **IMPaCT** is flexible beyond just model-based system analysis and controller design.

 The following functions can be used to load and save the different components of **IMPaCT** to HDF5 files.
 Use the links above to see how they can be used in the other tools.
-Also check out example [ex_load_reach](./examples/ex_load_reach) which shows how the matrices and vectors can be loaded into **IMPaCT** for synthesis and verification.
+Also check out example [ex_load_reach](./examples/ex_load_reach) which shows how the matrices and vectors can be loaded into **IMPaCT** for verification and synthesis.

 `void loadStateSpace(string filename);`